BlaqueDevs/se-assignment-day-4-software-project-management-Pheonixai/README.md

 ## 12. What data is available regarding the market size and growth potential for your software?
 Answer : Trends in the current market, market size analysis and growth rate
 ## 13. How can understanding market trends inform your software’s positioning and development?
+Answer: Understanding market trends helps by aligning its features and messaging with current demands and customer needs.